yuriboiii20-art/Task-Manager-ReactNative/README.md

 │   └── CustomTabStyles.ts         # Custom styles for the tab bar and related UI components ├── types
 │   └── types.ts                   # TypeScript type definitions for the project
+├── assets
+│   ├── fonts                      # Custom fonts for the app (Roboto) │   └── images                     # Images used in the app
 └── shell                          # Shell scripts for common tasks
     ├── run-platform.sh            # Script to run the app on a specific platform ├── format.sh                  # Script to format the project code